JohnGale87/map-tests-helloworld/README.md

 # requirejs-cartodb-helloworld
-Testing with RequireJS and CartoDb
+master branch: Testing with RequireJS and CartoDb laying branch: Testing with google.maps.Point and conversion from/to google.maps.LatLng